European Economic and Social Committee: Operation

 It is mandatory for the committee to be consulted on those issues stipulated in the Treaties and in all cases where the institutions deem it appropriate.
 The EESC may also be consulted on an exploratory basis by one of the other institutions, and under Rule 29(2) of its Rules of Procedure may issue opinions on its own initiative.
 Around 15% of its opinions are own-initiative opinions.

 Own-initiative and exploratory opinions often raise the awareness of decision-making bodies, and of the commission in particular, about subjects which have hitherto barely attracted their attention, if at all.
 Exploratory opinions drawn up at the request of other institutions before the commission has even drafted its proposals enable the various components of organised civil society represented within the EESC to express the expectations, concerns and needs of grassroots stakeholders.

 The Committee adopts on average 170 opinions a year on a wide range of subjects concerning European integration.
 It therefore plays an active role in the processes of shaping Community policies and preparing Community decisions.

 Membership

 Currently, EESC membership numbers 329 (same as the Committee of the Regions).
 The number of members per EU state varies according to the population of each state (see table below for state-by-state membership figures; the breakdown is the same for the Committee of the Regions).
 Members of the EESC are divided into three groups of equal number, employers, employees and civil society organisations.

 Members are appointed by the Council (by qualified majority) following nominations made by the government of the respective Member State.
 However, once appointed, the members are completely independent of their governments.
 They have a renewable term of office of five years.
-The President of the EESC, elected for a 2 1/2-year term, is Séamus Boland (since 2025).
+The President of the EESC is elected for a 2 1/2-year term.